edoardociscato/affinitymatrix/README.md

 ## Literature

 Ciscato, Edoardo, Alfred Galichon, and Marion Gousse.
-“Like attract like? a structural comparison of homogamy across same-sex and different-sex households.” *Journal of Political Economy* 128, no. 2 (2020): 740-781.
+'Like attract like? a structural comparison of homogamy across same-sex and different-sex households.' *Journal of Political Economy* 128, no. 2 (2020): 740-781.

 Chiappori, Pierre-André, Edoardo Ciscato, and Carla Guerriero.
-“Analyzing matching patterns in marriage: theory and application to Italian data.” *HCEO Working Paper* no. 2020-080 (2020).
+'Analyzing matching patterns in marriage: theory and application to Italian data.' *HCEO Working Paper* no. 2020-080 (2020).

 Dupuy, Arnaud, and Alfred Galichon.
-“Personality traits and the marriage market.” *Journal of Political Economy* 122, no. 6 (2014): 1271-1319.
+'Personality traits and the marriage market.' *Journal of Political Economy* 122, no. 6 (2014): 1271-1319.

 Dupuy, Arnaud, Alfred Galichon, and Yifei Sun.
-“Estimating matching affinity matrices under low-rank constraints.” *Information and
+'Estimating matching affinity matrices under low-rank constraints.' *Information and
 Inference: A Journal of the IMA* 8, no. 4 (2019): 677-689.